Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: DESI data

 DESI is a 5000-fiber multiobject spectrograph installed on the Mayall 4-meter telescope at Kitt Peak National Observatory.
 It covers a spectral range of $3600-9800$ {\rm \AA} with a wavelength-dependent spectral resolution, $\rm R = 2000 - 5500$~\citep{DESICollaboration2016b,DESICollaboration2022, Corrector.Miller.2023, FocalPlane.Silber.2023}.
 It is designed to observe approximately 36 million galaxies~\citep{Hahn2023a, Raichoor2023, Zhou2023} and 3 million quasars~\citep{Chaussidon2023} over a 14,000 $\rm deg^2$ within a five-year period~\citep{DESICollaboration2023} with the aim to determine the nature of dark energy through the most precise measurement of the expansion history of the universe ever obtained~\citep{Levi2013}.
 The DESI dataset will be ten times larger than the SDSS~\citep{York2000, Almeida2023} sample of extragalactic targets and substantially deeper than prior large-area surveys~\citep{DESICollaboration2023}.
-In December 2020, DESI started a 5-month Survey Validation (SV) before the start of the Main Survey~\citep{DESI2023a.KP1.SV}.
-The SV campaign consisted of three phases: i) SV1: validating the target selections of the five primary target classes: Milky Way Survey ({\tt MWS}; ~\citealt{Cooper2023}), Bright Galaxy Survey ({\tt BGS}; ~\citealt{Hahn2023a}), Luminous Red Galaxies ({\tt LRG}; ~\citealt{Zhou2023}), Emission Line Galaxies ({\tt ELG}; ~\citealt{Raichoor2023}) and Quasars ({\tt QSO};~\citealt{Chaussidon2023}), complemented by secondary fiber targets for additional science goals ({\tt SCND}; e.g.~\citealt{Darragh-Ford2023, Fawcett2023}.
-More details regarding the DESI targeting are described in \citealt{Myers2023}), ii) SV2: operation developments, and iii) SV3 (One-Percent Survey): further optimizing the observing procedures~\citep{SurveyOps.Schlafly.2023} with very high fiber assignments completeness over an area of 200 $\rm deg^2$, i.e. of 1\% of the final DESI Main Survey.
+In December 2020, DESI started a five-month survey validation (SV) before the start of the main survey~\citep{DESI2023a.KP1.SV}.
+The SV campaign consisted of three phases: i) SV1: validating the target selections of the five primary target classes: Milky Way survey ({\tt MWS}; ~\citealt{Cooper2023}) and bright galaxy survey ({\tt BGS}; ~\citealt{Hahn2023a}), along with surveys of luminous red galaxies ({\tt LRG}; ~\citealt{Zhou2023}), emission-line galaxies ({\tt ELG}; ~\citealt{Raichoor2023}), and quasars ({\tt QSO};~\citealt{Chaussidon2023}).
+These targets were further supplemented with secondary fiber targets for additional science goals ({\tt SCND}; e.g.,~\citealt{Darragh-Ford2023, Fawcett2023}.
+More details regarding the DESI targeting are described in \citealt{Myers2023}); Furthermore, ii) SV2: operation developments; and iii) SV3 (One-Percent survey) optimized the observing procedures~\citep{SurveyOps.Schlafly.2023}, with very high fiber assignments completeness over an area of 200 $\rm deg^2$, namely, of 1\% of the final DESI main survey.
 The entire SV data, internally known as {\it Fuji}, is publicly released as the DESI Early Data Release~\citep[EDR;][]{DESICollaboration2023} and is used for generating the VAC of physical properties of DESI galaxies presented in this paper.
 The First Data Release (DR1, DESI Collaboration et al. in prep.) is planned to be released at the {first half of 2025}.
-The DR1 already showcases the DESI potential in science Key Papers presenting the two-point clustering measurements and validation (DESI Collaboration et al. in prep.), BAO measurements from galaxies and quasars~\citep{DESICollaboration2024III}, and from the Lya forest~\citep{DESICollaboration2024IV}, as well as a full-shape study of galaxies and quasars (DESI Collaboration et al. in prep).
-These are complemented by the cosmological results from the BAO measurements~\citep{DESICollaboration2024VI} and the full-shape analysis (DESI Collaboration et al. in prep.), as well as constraints on primordial non-gaussianities (DESI Collaboration et al. in prep.).
+The DR1 already showcases the DESI potential in science Key Papers presenting the two-point clustering measurements and validation (DESI Collaboration et al. in prep.), BAO measurements from galaxies and quasars~\citep{DESICollaboration2024III}, and from the Lya forest~\citep{DESICollaboration2024IV}, as well as a full-shape studies of galaxies and quasars (DESI Collaboration et al. in prep).
+These are supplemented with the cosmological results from the BAO measurements~\citep{DESICollaboration2024VI} and the full-shape analysis (DESI Collaboration et al. in prep.), as well as constraints on primordial non-gaussianities (DESI Collaboration et al. in prep.).